 Although he did not enter active politics again he became a staunch supporter of Fianna Fáil from its foundation in 1926 until his death.
 After 1923 he devoted his time to expanding the family bacon business, largely through the purchase of factories at Claremorris and Donegal.
 He was also the driving force behind the flotation of the family firm on the stock exchange in 1938.
 The group was renamed the Bacon Company of Ireland with his cousin Jack as managing director and himself as chairman (1938–59).

-He married (1910) Nancy O'Brien, daughter of Dr John O'Brien of Limerick.
+He married (1918) Nancy O'Brien, daughter of Thomas O'Brien, a horse dealer of Limerick.
 They had one adopted son and lived at Strand House, Limerick.
 Not long before he died de Valera appointed him (October 1959) to the council of state.
 He died 11 November 1959 at the Mater Hospital, Dublin.